alexey1607/scalyr-community/how-to-set-alerts.md

 Noisy alerts also open you up to potential "alert exhaustion" -- where you become so used to seeing a particular alert that - often unconsciously - you start to take it less seriously.
 This can have the paradoxical effect of making the alert less effective despite its vocality (since you'll be more likely to ignore it when there's a real incident - the DevOps version of crying wolf.)

-The optimial strategy is to find the right balance between a tolerable number of false positives and the security that you're not missing anything major.
+The optimal strategy is to find the right balance between a tolerable number of false positives and the security that you're not missing anything major.

 We recommend erring on the side of tighter thresholds to start.
-Despite the risk of alert exhaustion, it's generally preferrable to to face the "this alert is too noisy" problem than "I didn't know about the server failure for 30 minutes" problem.
+Despite the risk of alert exhaustion, it's generally preferrable to face the "this alert is too noisy" problem than "I didn't know about the server failure for 30 minutes" problem.

 ## How an Alert is Structured

 If we were to define a "universal template" for an alert, it would look like this:

-    [Metric] [Comparitor] [Threshold]
+    [Metric] [Comparator] [Threshold]

 The **metric** is the value (either direct or computed) we're monitoring.
-The **comparitor** is the comparison operator, i.e. "greater than", "less than", "equals".
+The **comparator** is the comparison operator, i.e. "greater than", "less than", "equals".
 And the **threshold** is the value to be compared against (we'll explore thresholds in more depth in a later section.)
 If the entire expression evaluates as truthy, the alert will fire.

 Let's take a simple example:

     CPU usage > 90%

-Our **metric** is "CPU usage", our **comparitor** is >, and our **threshold** is 90%.
+Our **metric** is "CPU usage", our **comparator** is >, and our **threshold** is 90%.
 This is an example of what we call a Fixed Threshold - an absolute value.

 A slightly more complex example: